-\$11,480,000 BURNET COUNTY, TEXAS GENERAL OBLIGATION REFUNDING BONDS, TAXABLE SERIES 2020
+\$11,375,000 BURNET COUNTY, TEXAS GENERAL OBLIGATION REFUNDING BONDS, TAXABLE SERIES 2020

-Dated Date: November 15, 2020 Due: March 1, as shown on page -ii- herein
+Dated Date: December 15, 2020 Due: March 1, as shown on page -ii- herein

-The "Burnet County, Texas General Obligation Refunding Bonds, Taxable Series 2020" (the "Bonds"), as shown on page -ii- of this Official Statement, are being issued by the Commissioners Court (the "Court") of Burnet County, Texas (the "County") pursuant to the Constitution and general laws of the State of Texas (the "State"), including Chapter 1207, as amended, Texas Government Code ("Chapter 1207") and an order authorizing the issuance of the Bonds (the "Order") adopted by the Court on October 13, 2020.
+The "Burnet County, Texas General Obligation Refunding Bonds, Taxable Series 2020" (the "Bonds"), as shown on page -ii-of this Official Statement, are being issued by the Commissioners Court (the "Court") of Burnet County, Texas (the "County") pursuant to the Constitution and general laws of the State of Texas (the "State"), including Chapter 1207, as amended, Texas Government Code ("Chapter 1207") and an order authorizing the issuance of the Bonds (the "Order") adopted by the Court on October 13, 2020.
 In the Order, and as permitted by the provisions of Chapter 1207, the Court delegated to certain County officials (each, an "Authorized Official") the authority to execute an approval certificate (the "Approval Certificate") evidencing the final sale terms of the Bonds.
+The Approval Certificate was executed by an Authorized Official on December 17, 2020.
 See "THE BONDS - Authority for Issuance" herein.